zephyrproject-rtos/zephyr/boards/phytec/phyboard_polis/doc/index.rst

 SPI:
 ----

 ECSPI is disabled by default.
-On phyBOARD Polis, the SoC's ECSPI3 is not usable.
+On phyBOARD-Polis, the SoC's ECSPI3 is not usable.
 ECSPI1 is connected to the MCP2518 CAN controller with a chip select.
 Another device can be connected via the expansion header (X8):